liquid-state/django-paginated-urls/README.rst

 .. image:: https://travis-ci.org/cyrildoussin/django-paginated-urls.png?branch=master
     :target: https://travis-ci.org/cyrildoussin/django-paginated-urls

-Helpers for preturning users to the correct page of a view using pagination.
+Helpers for returning users to the correct page of a view using pagination.

+Note: this is work in-progress that hasn't been battle-tested (yet).
+Use at your own risk.

 Documentation
 -------------